Migration

 Self-employment for EU/EFTA nationals

-Family members from EU or EFTA countries are subject to simplified conditions for residence and employment in Switzerland.
+For nationals from EU or EFTA states, the conditions for residence and employment in Switzerland are more favourable.
 These include the following countries (in alphabetical order):

-Belgium, Bulgaria, Denmark, Germany, Estonia, Finland, France, Principality of Liechtenstein, Greece, Ireland, Iceland, Italy, Croatia, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Austria, Poland, Portugal, Romania, Sweden, Slovakia, Slovenia, Spain, Czechia, Hungary and Cyprus.
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Principality of Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Sweden, Slovakia, Slovenia, and Spain.

 • Proof of genuine and sustainable self-employment